AmyB173/aimfor9-mathsGCSE/README.md

 **Ideal situation:** all questions, solutions, videos and revision materials will be produced by the business

 **Minimum viable product:** given the time constraints, and the fact that the business is in it's infant stage, most of the content will not be produced by the business but will instead be taken from websites that offer questions and solutions that can be freely used.
 These will be referenced to the user at every stage to increase traffic to these websites (these websites are mostly not for profit and do lots of good work so promoting and supporting them is important).

+Note: in the end, most content was created by me (questions and solutions) however I did reference the websites in the final results page on how to improve.

 ### Structure